groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/adding-text-watermarks.md

-Following code snippet shows how to add text watermark to a document.
-If the document consists of multiple parts (pages, worksheets, slides, frames etc), the watermark will be added to all of them.
+The following code snippet shows how to add text watermark to a document.
+If the document consists of multiple parts (pages, worksheets, slides, frames, etc.), the watermark will be added to each of them.

 **AdvancedUsage.AddingTextWatermarks.AddTextWatermark**